You are looking at 21-40 of 80 articles

 These three major sectors of space activities are, in addition to jointly being subject to the body of international space law, each subject to their specific dedicated legal regime—international satellite communications law, international satellite remote sensing law, and international satellite navigation law.

-International space law is a branch of international law, which regulates the conduct of space activities.
+International space law is a branch of international law that regulates the conduct of space activities.
 Its core instruments include five space-specific international treaties, which were adopted under the auspices of the United Nations.
-The first and the underlying one—the Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies (the 1967 Outer Space Treaty)—establishes that outer space is free for exploration and use by all states.
-Such fundamental freedom is exercised by a number of space applications that have become integral parts of modern human life, of which satellite telecommunications remains among the most widespread, essential, and advanced.
+The first and the underlying one—the Treaty on Principles Governing the Activities of States in the Exploration and Use of Outer Space, including the Moon and Other Celestial Bodies (Outer Space Treaty)—establishes that outer space is free for exploration and use by all states.
+Such fundamental freedom is exercised by a number of space applications that have become an integral part of modern human life and global economy.
+Among such applications, satellite telecommunications is the most widespread, essential, and advanced.

 A telecommunications satellite’s lifetime, starting from the launch and ending at de-orbiting, is governed by international space law.
-The latter considers satellites as “space objects” and regulates ownership, jurisdiction and control, registration, liability, debris mitigation, and more.
-Therefore, four out of five United Nations space treaties, specifically, the 1967 Outer Space Treaty; the 1968 Agreement on the Rescue of Astronauts, the Return of Astronauts and the Return of Objects Launched into Outer Space; the 1972 Convention on International Liability for Damage Caused by Space Objects; and the 1976 Convention on Registration of Objects Launched into Outer Space, as well as the United Nations General Assembly’s resolutions, compose a large group of international law rules that apply to satellite telecommunications.
+The latter considers satellites as “space objects” and regulates liability, registration, jurisdiction and control, debris mitigation, and touches upon ownership.
+Therefore, the first large group of international law rules applicable to satellite telecommunications includes provisions of three out of five UN space treaties, specifically, the 1967 Outer Space Treaty, the 1972 Convention on International Liability for Damage Caused by Space Objects, and the 1976 Convention on Registration of Objects Launched into Outer Space, as well as several UN General Assembly resolutions.

-To carry out a communication function, satellites need to be placed in a certain orbit and use the radio-frequency spectrum, both being limited natural resources.
-Access to such increasingly sought-for parts of outer space, which are not subject to national appropriation and require rational, efficient, and economical uses in an interference-free environment, is managed by the International Telecommunication Union (ITU)—the United Nations’ specialized agency for information and communication technologies.
-The ITU’s core regulatory documents are its constitution, convention, and the radio regulations, which collectively make up another group of international law rules relevant to satellite telecommunications.
+To carry out a communication function, satellites need to be placed in a certain orbit and to use radio-frequency spectrum, both limited natural resources.
+Access to these highly demanded resources, which are not subject to national appropriation and require rational, efficient, and economical uses in an interference-free environment, is managed by the International Telecommunication Union (ITU)—the UN specialized agency for information and communication technologies.
+The ITU’s core regulatory documents are its Constitution, Convention, and the Radio Regulations, which collectively make up another group of international law rules relevant to satellite telecommunications.

-Both groups of international law rules constitute the international legal regime of satellite telecommunications and face the challenge of keeping pace with the times, triggered by a growing number of states and nonstate actors, which place priority on satellite telecommunications and a continuous application of the latest technical advances.
+Both groups of international law rules constitute the international legal regime of satellite telecommunications and face the challenge of keeping pace with technology advancement and market evolution, as well as with a growing number of states and non-state actors carrying on space activities.
 These tangible changes need to be addressed in the regulatory framework that cannot but serve as a driver for further development of satellite telecommunications.

 Timothy E. Dowling